dojonorth/fun-basics-dojo/README.md

 You'll notice that these are incredibly general concepts.
 Normally, at this stage of explaining something, I'd like to give some concrete examples to help clear things up, but CT really doesn't make this easy.
 In fact, CT sets out to describe things in such extreme generality that other entire disciplines of mathematics fall within into it and so  it's sometimes called [Abstract Nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense) by other mathematicians.

-I think a lot of the difficulty stems from the fact that, as a developer your preconceptions have probably already lead to you you equated objects with types and instances and morphisms as functions, which is generally true when we're applying CT within the context of code.
+I think a lot of the difficulty stems from the fact that, as a developer your preconceptions have probably already lead you to equate objects with types and instances and morphisms with functions, which is generally true when we're applying CT within the context of code.
-However, this is a specific application of it and in the more general sense, it operates at a level above the types you're used todealing with, as we'll see.
+However, this is a specific application of it and in the more general sense, it operates at a level above the types you're used to dealing with, as we'll see.

 The most accessible common example of a category is the *category of finite sets and maps*, although there are [many others](http://eed3si9n.com/learning-scalaz/Examples+of+categories.html).
 Within this category an object is a finite set or collection.
 For example, these sets drawn from my youth: